Azure Service Bus

 Figure 2: Service Bus queues provide one-way asynchronous queuing.

 The process is simple: A sender sends a message to a Service Bus queue, and a receiver picks up that message at some later time.
 A queue can have just a single receiver, as Figure 2 shows, or multiple applications can read from the same queue.
-In the latter situation, each message is typically read by just one receiver-queues don't provide a multi-cast service.
+In the latter situation, each message is read by just one receiver-for a multi-cast service you should use a topic instead.

 Each message has two parts: a set of properties, each a key/value pair, and a binary message body.
 How they're used depends on what an application is trying to do.
 For example, an application sending a message about a recent sale might include the properties Seller="Ava" and Amount=10000.
 The message body might contain a scanned image of the sale's signed contract or, if there isn't one, just remain empty.